RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

-Another noteworthy difference is that these networks have a much higher average degree than the PSP network, making the computation of the global rankers expensive in both memory and time.
-We therefore limited ourselves to the less costly local and intermediary metrics, more precisely: \textit{AA}$_w$, \textit{CN}$_w$, \textit{SR}$_w$, \textit{RA}$_w$, \textit{LP}$_w$ ($\gamma = 0.1$) and Borda's aggregation.
+Another noteworthy difference is that these networks have a much higher average degree than the PSP network, making the computation of the large-scale rankers expensive in both memory and time.
+Therefore, we limited ourselves to the less costly local and intermediary metrics, more precisely: \textit{AA}$_w$, \textit{CN}$_w$, \textit{SR}$_w$, \textit{RA}$_w$, \textit{LP}$_w$ ($\gamma = 0.1$) and Borda's aggregation.

-For the same reasons, the number of pairs is very large when only considering nodes at distance~2 (typically larger than $ 10^8$).
-Since it would not make much sense to predict so many links in a social network, we choose to reduce the rankings length by focusing on the intersection of rankings: we kept only the top $10^6$ pairs in the intersection of the different rankings.
-Borda's method is then applied on the intersected rankings.
-In this setting of experiments, the scaling factor $f=1$ during the whole series.
+For the same reasons, the number of pairs is very large when only considering nodes at distance~2 (larger than $ 10^8$). {\modif Since it would not make much sense to predict that many links in a social network, we choose to reduce the rankings length by focusing on the intersection of rankings: we kept only $10^6$ pairs, which feature the intersection of the tops of all rankings.
+Borda's method is then applied on the intersected rankings.} In this setting of experiments, the rankings in the learning set and in the test set have the same sizes so that the scaling factor $f=1$ during the whole series.